Building our Future Together - Development Code Update

 Sustainability: Water and Open Space

-by dcsalmo, 6 months ago
+by dcsalmo, almost 2 years ago

 Allowing cash in lieu of water and cash in lieu of open space/parkland is not sustainable in the face of climate change.
 Hence, these allowances should be removed from the UDC, and each new development project, regardless of zoning, should be required to provide a combination of onsite water and onsite open space sufficient to completely offset the development's carbon footprint.

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Sustainability Measures on Facebook Share Sustainability Measures on Twitter Share Sustainability Measures on Linkedin Email Sustainability Measures link

 Sustainability Measures

-by JamieRD, 7 months ago
+by JamieRD, almost 2 years ago

 On the topic of sustainability, I’d like to see water resources addressed in the UDC codes, given we are rapidly nearing a water crisis in Bozeman.
 I’d like to see requirements added to the UDC for water catchment systems, grey water use, and landscaping with drought tolerant plants, rain gardens, permeable surfaces, etc. The city has a great incentive program for homeowners, but we need to implement strict water wise requirements from the start with building codes.